0xsaad76/native-pda-creation/README.md

    invoke_signed(&instruction, _accounts, &[signer_seeds])?;
    ```

-Your client test then validates that the PDA is successfully created and funded.
+the client test then validates that the PDA is successfully created and funded.

 ---
 ````